restfql/Specification/README.md

 ## Overview

 The current state of software development requires serving information to multiple consumer applications.
 Nevertheless, the base technology of the serving side does not support the transformation of information to the different requirements of the consuming sides.

-There are also existing technologies that solve this need, nevertheless, they have breaking changes and non-standard usage of the existing protocols, which has side effects like increased complexity of caching systems.
+There are existing technologies that solve this need, nevertheless, they have breaking changes and non-standard usage of the existing protocols, which has side effects like increased complexity of caching systems.

+Alternatively, architectural patterns have also emerged to solve the need, but they increase the cognitive load by abstracting transformation in architectural pieces and increase the networking latency of the response as they behave as a proxy service.

 ## Goals